 Simple English definitions for legal terms

-Read a random definition: holding
+Read a random definition: serial right

 A badge of slavery is a term used to describe any form of racial discrimination that is prohibited by the 13th Amendment.
 This can include legal disabilities suffered by slaves, such as being unable to vote or own property, as well as any other acts of discrimination based on race.